Duncan-W/lumagraph_web/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Lumagraph's webapp!

 ## Security Vulnerabilities